CNM-University-of-Guelph/Student-Resources/git/git.md

 You can use Git entirely on your own without GitHub, but GitHub becomes useful when you want to publish your code, work across devices, or collaborate with others.

+### **Installing Git**

+To install Git on your computer, follow the official installation instructions provided by the Git project: [Getting Started Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

+This guide covers Windows, macOS, and Linux and will walk you through downloading and setting up Git for your system.

+After installing Git, you should also configure your name and email address, which will be associated with your commits.
+Follow the steps in the official guide: [First Time Git Setup](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)

 ### **When Should You Use Git?**

 Even if you're just working on your own assignments or side projects, Git can be helpful: